Gratuity in CTC: Do We Need to Pay if an Employee Leaves Before 5 Years?

 KK!HR

-The term CTC is more confusing than clarifying, CTC is only the computed cost arrived indicating the per head expenses of the organisation for its manpower, it includes not only the direct benefit which the employee gets every month so also the proportionate cost for indirect employee benefits like transport, canteen, medical, township, social clubs, associations etc., etc. The employee doesn't get these indirect benefits in hand like the employer's share of PF, the annuity paid for gratuity etc. But they are reckoned.
+The term CTC is more confusing than clarifying.
+CTC is only the computed cost indicating the per-head expenses of the organization for its manpower.
+It includes not only the direct benefits that the employee receives every month but also the proportionate cost for indirect employee benefits such as transport, canteen, medical, township, social clubs, associations, etc. The employee doesn't receive these indirect benefits in hand, like the employer's share of PF or the annuity paid for gratuity, but they are accounted for.

-The eligibility for gratuity is only after completion of the required length of service and it is not paid before as pointed out above.
-But still is an expense borne by the company and would come into calculation of CTC.
-So it is only an indicative figure and what the employee actually gets as gross pay is different.
+The eligibility for gratuity is only after completion of the required length of service, and it is not paid before, as mentioned above.
+However, it is still an expense borne by the company and is factored into the calculation of CTC.
+Therefore, CTC is only an indicative figure, and what the employee actually receives as gross pay may differ.

 sumitk.saxena